Nimbe: Synopsis

-The theme of the film revolves around a teenage boy Nimbe (Chimezie Imo) who is constantly jeered by his peers but fortunately finds consolation, love and relevance in a street gang he is introduced to by an elder neighbour he meets luck by chance.
-However things change in contrast as he is introduced to the dangerous path towards drug trafficking which becomes a turning point in his life.
+The theme of the film revolves around a teenage boy Nimbe (Chimezie Imo) who is constantly jeered by his peers but fortunately finds consolation, love and relevance in a street gang he is introduced to by an elder neighbour he meets by chance.
+However, things change as he is introduced to the dangerous path of drug trafficking which becomes a turning point in his life.
 He experiences and witnesses the accompanying challenges, obstacles and consequences associated with drug abuse.